-Dwight Gooden arrested for drug possession in New Jersey
+Ex-pitcher Dwight Gooden charged with drug possession

 HOLMDEL, N.J.
-(AP) - Former National League Cy Young award winner Dwight Gooden is facing drug charges in New Jersey.
+(AP) - Former New York Mets pitcher Dwight Gooden has been charged with drug possession.

 A criminal complaint says that on June 7 two plastic baggies allegedly containing cocaine were found in 54-year-old Gooden’s car during a traffic stop in Holmdel, New Jersey.

-The former New York Mets and New York Yankees pitcher has been charged with cocaine possession, possession of drug paraphernalia and being under the influence of drugs.
+Gooden has been charged with cocaine possession, possession of drug paraphernalia and being under the influence of drugs.

-He is scheduled to make an initial court appearance on July 23.
+Gooden is scheduled to make an initial court appearance July 23.

 He was suspended from baseball for part of the 1994 season and all of the 1995 season after testing positive for cocaine.